tari-labs/tari-university/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Termination: Every correct node eventually decides [[7]][\[7\]]

-## <a name="h-Applications of Byzantine Consensus Mechanisms"> </a>Scalability-performance trade off
+## <a name="h-Scalability-performance trade off"> </a>Scalability-performance trade off

 The scalability of BFT protocols considering the number of participants is highly limited and the performance of most protocols deteriorates as the number of involved replicase increases.
 This effect is especially problematic for BFT deployment in permission less blockchains. [[7]][\[7\]]

-The problem of BFT scalability is twofold: a high throughput ^Def^ as well as a large consensus group with good reconfigurability that can tolerate a high number of failures are both desirable properties in BFT protocols, but are often in direct conflict.
+The problem of BFT scalability is twofold: a high throughput as well as a large consensus group with good reconfigurability that can tolerate a high number of failures are both desirable properties in BFT protocols, but are often in direct conflict.

 Bitcoin mining, for example supports thousands of participants, offers good reconfigurability, i.e. nodes can join or leave the network at any time, and can tolerate a high number of failures, while only processing a severely limited number of transactions per second.
 Most BFT protocols achieve a significantly higher throughput, but are limited to small groups of participants of less than 20 nodes and the group reconfiguration is not easily achievable.

 Several approaches have been employed to remedy these problems, e.g. threshold cryptography, creating new consensus groups for every round, or limiting the number of necessary messages to reach consensus. [[9]][\[9\]]

-## <a name="h-Applications of Byzantine Consensus Mechanisms"> </a>Deterministic
+## <a name="h-Deterministic"> </a>Deterministic

 If all processes start from the same initial state, if all operations that modify the state are deterministic, and if all processes execute the same sequences of operations, then the states of the correct processes will remain the same (this is also called active replication)

 Deterministic, bounded Byzantine agreement relies on consensus being finalised for each epoch before moving to the next one ensuring that there is some safety about a consensus reference point prior to continuing.
 If instead you allow an unbound number of consensus agreement within the same epoch, then there is no overall consensus reference point with which to declare finality and thus safety is compromised. [[8]][\[8\]]

-### <a name="h-Applications of Byzantine Consensus Mechanisms"> </a>FLP
+### <a name="h-FLP Theory"> </a>FLP Theory

 According to the paper, 'Impossibility of Distributed Consensus with One Faulty Process' by Fischer, Lynch and Patterson.